Lake Toya to the Sea of Japan

 Elevation – 630m / 2,067ft

-Cycle from Lake Toya to Niseko Onsen via Mount Yotei
+Cycle from Lake Toya to Niseko Konbu Onsen via Mount Yotei

 This morning we farewell Lake Toya and head north into the farming area of Toyoura.
-Mount Yotei, also known as Ezo Fuji because of its resemblance to Mount Fuji, will be in our sight all morning.
+This area has unobstructed views of Mount Yotei, also known as Ezo Fuji as it resembles Mount Fuji.
+We will point our front wheels towards the volcano with spectacular views all morning.

 Cycling Distance – 87 km / 54 miles